Don-Wealth/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4.
 Empty!, a script that creates an empty file called hello Task 5.
 Execute, this script adds execute permission to the owner of the file hello Task 6 Multiple permissions, adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+Task 7.
+Everybody!, a script that adds execution permission to the owner, the group owner and the other users, to the file hello